Debanitrkl/SmartStory/README.md

-# SmartStory
+# SmartStory :chart_with_upwards_trend:
 SmartStory is a visual analysis tool for automated partitioning, layout, and captioning of charts into comic-style narratives.
-SmartStory is contributed by Debabrata Panigrahi, Vedant Raghuwansi and Ankit Samota and the backgroung architecture is inspired by Facebook's HiPlot.
+SmartStory is contributed by [Debabrata Panigrahi](https://github.com/Debanitrkl), [Vedant Raghuwansi](https://github.com/007vedant) and [Ankit Samota](https://github.com/ankitkumarsamota121) :tada:

 SmartStory takes an ensemble of user-created charts (a) and automatically generates a data comic (b-d).
 This is achieved through a back- end pipeline with operations to identify story pieces (b), organize & order story pieces (c), and generate & integrate explanations (d).
 The user can also interactively edit the captions and layout of the charts, and change the style or appearance of the data comic (e).